Splode/hackwild/_drafts/generating-project-documentation-with-git-log.md

 ## Conclusion and Related Projects

-I've found that this approach, when paired with meaningful commit messages, can be used to build consistent documentation for projects.
-It provides a clear path for collaborators (and you) to navigate the changes associated with a codebase in a given period of time.
-It's also flexible in that it the `log` output can be formatted any number of ways.
-As a command-line tool, it can be easily integrated with numerous workflows, including continuous integration and deployment.
+I’ve found that this approach, when paired with meaningful commit messages, helps build consistent documentation for projects.
+It provides a clear path for collaborators (and you) to navigate the changes associated with a codebase in a given period.
+It’s also flexible in that the log output can be formatted in any number of ways.
+As a command-line tool, it integrates with many workflows, including continuous integration and deployment.